 “Dude!
 You've been stuffing your fucking face all day.
 Let me enjoy the food!”
 I said, teasing him.

 Tracy told me that Friday and Saturday I could stay at her friend Daniel's place, and I was relieved.
-For Thanksgiving Night I had to fend for myself, but everyone was supposed to meet up with us tonight and they had plans to go see a movie.
+For Thanksgiving Night I had to fend for myself, but everyone was supposed to meet up with us that night, and they had plans to go see a movie.

 “Is anything open tonight?”
 I asked.

 She told me there was a theater showing Mortal Kombat at 9pm, and someone was going to pick us up soon.
-Not long after, a car pulled up, and it wasn't anyone I knew, but Daniel was sitting in the passenger side seat.
+Not long after that a car pulled up and it wasn't anyone I knew, but Daniel was sitting in the passenger side seat.
 We climbed in and Tracy sat in my lap.

 Everyone laughed so hard!

 After the movie we all piled back into the car.
 No one knew what to do next, so Jim said he might know someone with some acid; if it worked out we could all 'trip balls' on Friday.
 Jim gave directions to a street I'd never been on before and when we arrived we all jumped out of the car.
 The house as I remember it was a duplex, and when we opened the outer door there was a staircase that was painted abstractedly with all different colours, dots, and swirls.
 It was like a Jackson Pollock painting!

 We went upstairs and rang the doorbell.
 A girl in her early 20s opened the door and said,

 Jim said he wanted to talk to someone and she told us all to go inside.
 Looking around there were pieces of homemade art and sculptures.
 The ceiling light was made out of spaghetti strainers, and it looked really cool.
 There were a few people, obviously stoned, sitting on a couch watching an anime movie.
 The guy showed up and Jim walked off.
 They were gone for about five minutes and when they came back the guy said, in a serious tone,